credativ/plutono/docs/sources/manage-users/server-admin/server-admin-manage-users.md

 +++
 title = "Manage users"
 weight = 100
-aliases =["/docs/grafana/latest/manage-users/add-or-remove-user/","/docs/grafana/latest/manage-users/enable-or-disable-user/"]
+aliases =["/docs/plutono/latest/manage-users/add-or-remove-user/","/docs/plutono/latest/manage-users/enable-or-disable-user/"]
 +++

 # Manage users as a Server Admin

-This topic explains user management tasks performed by Grafana Server Admins.
+This topic explains user management tasks performed by Plutono Server Admins.

-In order to perform any of these tasks, you must be logged in to Grafana on an account with Grafana Server Admin permissions.
-For more information about Grafana Admin permissions, refer to [Grafana Server Admin role]({{< relref "../../permissions/_index.md#grafana-server-admin-role" >}}).
+In order to perform any of these tasks, you must be logged in to Plutono on an account with Plutono Server Admin permissions.
+For more information about Plutono Admin permissions, refer to [Plutono Server Admin role]({{< relref "../../permissions/_index.md#plutono-server-admin-role" >}}).

-> **Note:** The Grafana Server Admin role does not exist in Grafana Cloud.
-Grafana Cloud users cannot perform tasks listed in this section.
+> **Note:** The Plutono Server Admin role does not exist in Plutono Cloud.
+Plutono Cloud users cannot perform tasks listed in this section.

 ## View the server user account list

-See a complete list of users with accounts on your Grafana server.
+See a complete list of users with accounts on your Plutono server.

 {{< docs/shared "manage-users/view-server-user-list.md" >}}

-Grafana displays all user accounts on the server, listed in alphabetical order by user name.
+Plutono displays all user accounts on the server, listed in alphabetical order by user name.
 The following information is displayed:

 - **Login -** The value in the **Username** field of the account.
 - **Email -** The email associated with the user account.
 - **Name -** The value in the **Name** field of the account.
 - **Seen -** How long ago the user logged in.
 If they have never logged in, then the default longest time (10y) is displayed.
-- **Server Admin status -** If the user account has **Grafana Admin** option set, then a shield icon is displayed.
+- **Server Admin status -** If the user account has **Plutono Admin** option set, then a shield icon is displayed.
 - **Account status -** If the account is disabled, then the **Disabled** label is displayed.

 ![Server Admin user list](/static/img/docs/manage-users/server-user-list-7-3.png)